DanielHadley/DanielHadley.github.io/_posts/2017-12-01-deranged-x-mas.md

 ---
 layout: post
-title: Deranged X-Mas: a Gift Exchange Puzzle
+title: Deranged X-Mas - a Gift Exchange Puzzle
 visible: 1
 description: The solution to a puzzle using derangements in R.
 tags: